I remember the days before peer-to-peer payment services.

 Some identity theft services can monitor your bank accounts, which will be a big help when using Zelle inside your banking app.
 This can help you move forward with confidence as you use peer-to-peer payment services.

 Zelle is a useful app that can make transferring funds a breeze.
-But it can also put your money at risk.
+It can also put your money at risk.
 As long as you take extra precautions, you’ll be able to enjoy the convenience while also being able to sleep at night.

 Last Updated on